fgimian/painter/README.md

 Awesome artwork provided courtesy of
 [Open Clip Art Library](http://openclipart.org/detail/174634/painter-penguin-by-moini-174634)

-Painter is an ANSI coloring library heavily based on the awesome [chalk](https://github.com/sindresorhus/chalk) library for Node.js along with all its dependences.
+Painter is an ANSI coloring library based on the excellent [chalk](https://github.com/sindresorhus/chalk) library for Node.js along with all its dependences.
 However, painter attempts to provide an even more expressive API which reads like English.
+Furthermore, I have taken some inspiration from the [colors.js](https://github.com/marak/colors.js/) library and its cool rainbow and zebra functions.

 Painter is fully tested with 100% coverage and also completely Flake8 compilant too!